Adriapt/adriapt.github.io/_posts/2024-02-11-ProtoPoll.md

 Once you have found a source that allows you to add a property, you need to find a gadget that you can use to craft an exploit.
 You can inspect the source code and search for used properties.

-In this specific example, we can see in the JavaScript is the `transport_url`property from the `config`object and appending it to the DOM.
+In this specific example, we can see in the JavaScript that the `transport_url` property from the `config` object is being appended into the DOM.
 This can be a potential XSS:

 ![Untitled](/img/posts/ProtoPoll/Untitled%202.png)